-The key hypothesis is: If we step back and really think about it, much of what bugs us on a day-to-day basis is actually the “small stuff” – traffic problems, constant deadlines, boring and long meetings, bureaucracy, requests not being answered, rude emails, demanding bosses, an assumed rat race, etc. [And/or the everyday tiffs with our spouses, the cranking of the kids] The real problems –layoffs, internal theft or violence – are really few and far between.
+The key hypothesis is: If we step back and really think about it, much of what bugs us on a day-to-day basis is actually the “small stuff” – traffic problems, constant deadlines, boring and long meetings, bureaucracy, requests not being answered, rude emails, demanding bosses, an assumed rat race, etc. [And/or the everyday tiffs with our spouses, the cranking of the kids].
+The real problems –job layoffs, theft or violence – are really few and far between.
 Indeed, it’s all those little hassles that tend to drive us crazy.

-- 4. Recognize patterns in behaviour: In ourselves and in our colleagues.
+4. Recognize patterns in behavior: – In ourselves and in our colleagues.
 There are people who habitually don’t respond to emails, others who are never on time, others who are generally rude.
 Instead of frustrating ourselves over their faults, it may help to recognize and hence avoid them.

-- 5. Lower your expectations: We expect our company to be ideal in people management practices, the people to be ideal in interaction, the pay to be best in class, and so on… While we ourselves are generally less than ideal in most respects!
-Frustration increases with expectations, not results per se.
+5. Lower your expectations: – We expect our company to be ideal in people management practices, the people to be ideal in interaction, the pay to be best in class, and so on… While we ourselves are generally less than ideal in most respects!
+Frustration increases with expectations, not results per say.

-- 7. Let go of battles that cannot be won: Much of our frustration comes from things we have no control over, but are still unhappy about them.
+7. Let go off battles that cannot be won: – Much of our frustration comes from things we have no control over, but are still unhappy about them.
 Just let go– there are other more important things where we can make a real difference.

-- 9. Don’t get stressed by the predictable: There are flight attendants who get angry and frustrated every time there is a flight delay or some rude passengers– even though they are bright enough to understand that both these have to happen in their jobs!
+9. Don’t get stressed by predictable: – There are flight attendants who get angry and frustrated every time there is a flight delay or some rude passengers– even though they are bright enough to understand that both these have to happen in their jobs!